ember-a11y/ember-a11y-testing/README.md

 To run an entire suite of a11y tests, simply call the `a11yTest` method from inside one of your assertions.
-If all tests pass, it will return `true` (making it easy to assert against); otherwise, an error gets thrown (and occassionally, a `console.warn`).
+If all tests pass, it will return `true` (making it easy to assert against); otherwise, an error gets thrown (and occasionally, a `console.warn`).

 **Example:**